gary-jipp/fastagi.io/README.md

 `fastagi.io` is build on top of the great `asterisk.io` library and provides an Express-like feel to writing AGI's for asterisk.
 If you are used to using node Express then you'll find `fastagi.io` really familiar.
 All AGI methods are promise-based so no callback hell.

-Note:   The "basic" Asterisk AGI diaplan functions are implemented as methods and there is a generic `exec` method which can call arbitrary AGI functions.
-A future version of `fastagi.io` will include all the AGI dialplanfunctions
+Note:   All the common Asterisk AGI diaplan functions are implemented as methods and there is a generic `exec` method which can any AGI function.

 https://wiki.asterisk.org/wiki/display/AST/Asterisk+16+AGI+Commands

 Example:

-`server.js`
+### `server.js`
 ```
 require('dotenv').config();
 const fastagi = require("fastagi.io");